Formulation and verification of multiscale gyrokinetic simulation of kinetic-MHD processes in toroidal plasmas: Simulation Model

+We can recover the linear ideal MHD dispersion relation from this single-fluid simulation model.
+Combining the quasi-neutrality condition in long wavelength limit, Eq \eqref{eq:poisson_MHD}, the Ampere's law, Eq \eqref{eq:Ampere_MHD}, the single-fluid continuity equation, Eq \eqref{eq:MHD_continuity}, the $B_\parallel$ equation, Eq \eqref{eq:bpara_MHD}, and by further assuming $k_\parallel\ll k_\perp$, $k_\perp L_B \gg 1$,the commonly used ideal MHD dispersion relation\cite{Fu_2006, Bao_2021} can be found,

+A brief derivation is presented in Appendix \ref{sec:MHD_DR}.
+Note that the kinetic effect from the ion diamagnetic frequency $\omega^{*}_{Pi}$ does not appear in the dispersion relation, since we have dropped the ion pressure terms in the ion fluid equation.

-In the ideal MHD simulation, we have shown that incorporation of $\delta B_\parallel$ component in continuity equation is critical to the kink instability calculation.
+In the ideal MHD simulation, we have shown that the incorporation of $\delta B_\parallel$ component in the continuity equation is critical to the kink instability calculation.
 This important effect of $\delta B_\parallel$ is also found for other instabilities.\cite{Berk_1977, Tang_1980, Dong_2017}.
-Another important factor which is important for kink modes is the equilibrium parallel current.
-In particular, we show that the poloidal variation of $J_{\parallel0}$ which is normally ignored in other gyrokinetic simulations needs to be calculated accurately.
+Another important parameter for kink modes is the equilibrium parallel current.
+In particular, we show that the poloidal variation of $J_{\parallel0}$, which is normally ignored in other gyrokinetic simulations, needs to be calculated accurately.
 In Appendix \ref{sec:Jpara} we present the numerical method used in GTC for $J_{\parallel0}$ calculation.

+The fluid simulation model is verified by the simulation of RSAE.
+For this verification, we reduce the thermal ion temperature to $T_i=T_e/10000\approx0$.
+Both the thermal ions and electrons can be well described by the fluid model.
+We carried out three simulations, the first of which used the gyrokinetic thermal ion model and fluid electron model, the second one used the fluid thermal ion model and fluid electron model, and the third one used the single fluid model for thermal ions and electrons.
+The energetic particles are described by the gyrokinetic model in all three simulations.
+Table \ref{fluid_verification} shows that the three simulations agree well on the real frequency and growth rate.
+We have also carried out simulations on other modes, like the internal kink mode and NTM, to verify the implementation of the fluid model.